 Practicing Time Management Strategies by Setting Goals

 Before you do anything in life, whether personal or professional, you always want to set goals.
-These are used as a way to monitor your progress – and make sure that you are heading in the right direction.
+These goals will help improve work-life balance – use way to monitor your progress – and make sure that you are heading in the right direction.

 Your major goal should have stepping stones so that you can monitor your progress along the way.
-Setting time management strategies and goals for these steps is a great way to put the focus on what you need to do – and when you need to do it.
+Setting time management strategies with having business goals in mind is a great way to put the focus on what you need to do – and when you need to do it.
 The key is to stick to your schedule.

 Being Possessive of Your Time